-Car insurance claim process for wrongful death damages
+Car insurance claim process in Michigan for wrongful death damages

 The claim can only be brought by the personal representative of your loved one’s estate, but the people who are entitled to recover under the wrongful death act include: (1) the deceased’s spouse, children, descendants, parents, grandparents, brothers and sisters; (2) children of the deceased’s spouse; (3) “devisees” under the deceased’s will.